-In order to minimize interruptions to class and to encourage student responsibility for their possessions, parents and guardians are asked to keep student drop-offs to a minimum.
+To minimize class interruptions and to encourage student responsibility for their possessions, parents and guardians are asked to keep student drop-offs to a minimum.
 Classroom time is not interrupted to contact students about forgotten lunches, homework, books, permission slips, sports equipment, etc. If a student calls home for forgotten items, it is their responsibility to check the office for those items.
 If there is an important message from home, the office will provide the information to the student.
 The school is not responsible for items dropped off in the main office.
 Parents and guardians should not drop off food items for children to share with their classes.